Wellcome Data Prizes

 A series of prizes that will use data to transform how science solves urgent health challenges.

-The Wellcome Data Prizes will be an opportunity for multidisciplinary teams to receive funding and support to use existing data to answer important research questions.
-The challenges we'll be focusing on are: climate and health, infectious disease, mental health and discovery research.
+An opportunity for multidisciplinary teams to receive funding and support to use existing data to answer important research questions.

 Participants will co-create digital solutions such as new software packages, algorithms or scripts.